sudeepac/Flask-Production-Template-For-AI/TESTING.md

-# Testing Guide for Flask Production Template
+# Testing Guide for Flask Production Template for AI

-This guide provides comprehensive information about testing the Flask Production Template application, including setup, running tests, and best practices.
+This guide provides comprehensive information about testing the Flask Production Template for AI application, including setup, running tests, and best practices.

 ## Table of Contents